SAP-samples/btp-developer-guide-cap/documentation/saas/enable-mtx/5-add-dependent-services.md

       }
     }
     ```
+2. Remove "html5-repo": true, and any other dependencies.

-2. Install the required dependencies inside the `mtx/sidecar` module.
+3. Install the required dependencies inside the `mtx/sidecar` module.

     ```sh
     cd mtx/sidecar